 All members of the House of Bourgogne von Hohenstaufen are also styled as His/Her Highness, Your Highness, Your Highnesses, or Their Highnesses.

-Historically, the Hohenstaufen Dynasty carried many other hereditary titles, including King of Burgundy, King of Jerusalem, King of Sicily, and King of Italy.
-Many were also elected to the non-hereditary positions of King of the Romans and Holy Roman Emperor.
+Historically, members of the Hohenstaufen Dynasty carried many other hereditary titles, including King of Burgundy, King of Jerusalem, King of Sicily, and King of Italy.
+Many were also elected to the non-hereditary positions of King of the Romans (King of Germany) and Holy Roman Emperor.